Be Valuable! Volunteer!

 Little boys needed to be taught that they were needed but instead they were taught the exact opposite.
 Families needed unity, but their fabric was pulled to pieces because modern attitudes ditched old ones.

-In their future as adults, children of today will recognize that parents allowed their government to permit child pornography to permeate the culture, that they let predators freely walk about in society, and that recognition will have consequences.
+In their future as adults, children of today will recognize that parents allowed their government to permit child pornography to permeate the culture, that they let predators freely walk about in society, and the recognition will have consequences.

 They will understand that the dollar sign was the bottom line with parents, educators, doctors, lawyers, and politicians.
 They will understand that what passed for entertainment is the reason so many social problems continued to escalate.

 And their hearts will break at the realization that it didn’t have to be that way.
 It will be a sadder picture than we can imagine from this point in time unless something changes.
 The positive note is that we can begin making the needed changes.

 As a nation we can stop making entertainment our god, stop filling the pockets of entertainers, especially those that actively oppose the goals we have for family and community, and thereby prevent them from promoting social agendas that are destroying the foundation of our country.

 We can become politically active and take action toward being more informed through the groups we join, hopefully groups that are supporting candidates with some undamaged brain cells.
 Groups that are thinking through the issues that their community and nation face rather than listening to media rhetoric should be first choices.